Amcej/amcej/_posts/2020-05-26-amcej-blog-launched.md

 layout: post
 title: "Amcej.com first post"
 date: 2020-05-26
-tags: [web, blog]
 ---
-This is my very first post
+This is my very first post.
+Hope there will be at least one a day.